SAP-archive/teched2020-DT266/README.md

 ## Overview

+SAP Cloud ALM is SAP’s brand-new, cloud-native application lifecycle management tool for public cloud customers, also supporting hybrid and private cloud customers.
+It provides preconfigured, out-of-the-box processes to support implementation projects plus offering SAP Activate methodology, content and tools to kick-start your transition to the cloud.

+Core Capabilities of SAP Cloud ALM for implementations are:
+- Process: Scoping, Implementation, Guidance, Modeling
+- Task: Roadmap consumption, Task assignment & distribution
+- Test: Planning, Manual Testing, Test Automation
+- Change & Deploy: Requirements Management

+All SAP Enterprise Support, cloud edition customers are eligible to use SAP Cloud ALM for free (based on fair usage rights).

+For more information, please visit: [https://support.sap.com/en/alm/sap-cloud-alm.html](https://support.sap.com/en/alm/sap-cloud-alm.html)
+Or contact us via [cloudalm@sap.com](cloudalm@sap.com).

+**Interested in test driving SAP Cloud ALM?
+Then you are in the right session!!**

+## Scenario

 **Good day!**

-Today you take the hat of Bobby Blair who is a Business Process Expert and working as Project Lead for the SAP S/4HANA Clound implementation at Acron Heating Inc. The implementation project focusses on implementing sales processes in Acon's french subsidary.​
+Today you will take the hat of Bobby Blair who is a Business Process Expert and works as Project Lead for the SAP S/4HANA Clound implementation at Acron Heating Inc.
+The implementation project focuses on implementing sales processes at Acron's french subsidary.

-Eventhough Bobby is very experienced, guidance on how to setup and manage SAP implementation projects especially in the cloud is highls appreciated.
+Bobby is very experienced, but he appreciates guidance on how to setup and manage SAP implementation projects especially in the cloud.
 Luckily Bobby can use SAP Cloud ALM.

-In this workshop you will lean how SAP Cloud ALM can help Bobby (you)  to run a successful project.
+In this workshop you will learn how SAP Cloud ALM can help Bobby (you) to run a successful implementation project.
-Now you can get started.
-We hope you enjoy the session.

-​Cheers,

-**Your SAP Cloud ALM team**
+Now you are ready to start…
+…Enjoy the session.

 ## Requirements